clement street sign

 On Sunday mornings, Clement Street between Arguello and 4th Avenue transforms into what’s probably my favorite neighborhood farmers markets in San Francisco.
 It’s a ritual worth getting up early for.

-Unlike larger markets, this four-block gem still feels “neighborhoody” and manageable.
+Unlike larger markets, this four-block gem still feels manageable and friendly.

 Residents arrive carrying canvas shopping bags, with dogs in sweaters, and kids in wagons.
-Conversations happen in multiple languages, there’s usually a musician or two playing, and it’s just a feel-good place to hang out, especially on spring days, one of the best times of year to visit San Francisco.
+Conversations happen in multiple languages.
+And there’s usually a musician or two playing.

 Visit Arsicault Bakery